A long time ago, in a galaxy far, far away…

 The Star Wars Holiday Special

 And it gets worse.
 So much worse.
 Wait until you see the rest of the returning cast.
-Having just recovered from a car accident, and reconstructive surgery to his face, Mark Hamill was forced to wear extensive make-up, and what looks suspiciously like a wig.
-So, when the shaggy family contact Luke Skywalker on a screen, they find Hamill doing a passable impersonation of Mia Farrow.
+Having just recovered from a car accident and undergone reconstructive surgery to his face, Mark Hamill was forced to wear extensive make-up, and what looks suspiciously like a wig.
+So, when the family ‘bacca contact Luke Skywalker on a screen, they find Hamill doing a passable impersonation of 70s Mia Farrow.
 It’s shocking, to say the least.
-And Carrie Fisher’s appearances as Princess Leia are even more jaw dropping.
-Clearly high as a kite at the time, she can barely walk and wears a fixed, hazy smile that must have frightened most of the viewing kids.
+And Carrie Fisher’s appearance as Princess Leia is even more jaw-dropping.
+Clearly high as a kite, she can barely walk and wears a fixed, hazy smile that may have given the viewing children a strangely uncomfortable feeling.
+This is not the dynamic Princess of last year’s movie.
+Someone has been smoking a little too much Bantha poodoo.

-Then, when you think it can’t get any worse, Carrie Fisher, still floating on the ceiling, sings the Star Wars theme.
+Then, when you think perhaps your agonies have ended, Carrie Fisher, still floating on the ceiling, sings the Star Wars theme.
 Yep, someone wrote lyrics; terrible, awful lyrics, and Carrie Fisher sings them.
-It’s at this point that you have to remind yourself that you’re nearly at the end, and there’s no need to open up your veins and end your suffering.
+It’s at this point that you must remind yourself that only minutes remain, this too shall pass, and there’s no need to open up your veins and end your suffering.

 The Star Wars Holiday Special is like nothing else you’ll ever see.
 And you have to see it to believe it.
 That the franchise survived this train wreck is surely a testament to its enduring magic.